 As I mentioned, Mayapan has some sculpture on display, so let me give you those pics:

 I enjoyed the Mayapan site a lot because it allows you to get up close and personal with the buildings, which isn’t always possible at the more developed sites like Chichen Itza and Uxmal.
 I ran around at complete liberty to see whatever I wanted in whatever degree of detail took my fancy, so I come away from the experience with a sense of fondness for Mayapan from that close enounter.
-It’s well worth the visit and if you’re in the Merida area with the right kind of transportation it should definitely go on your bucket list.
+It’s well worth the visit and if you’re in the Merida area with the right kind of transportation it should definitely find its way onto your bucket list.